kristijansoft/PyNotion-Webflow/README.md

 ## Using pip

-To install PyNotion using pip, run the following command in your terminal:
+To install PyNotion-webflow using pip, run the following command in your terminal:

 ```bash
 pip install pynotionclient